JethroPhuah/SCDFLyfsavers/README.md

 # Problem Statement Chosen

-Problem Statement: How might we leverage emerging technologies (specifically "Green-Tech") to enhance emergency response and public safety in Singapore and make SCDF's service delivery environmentally friendly by design?
+How might we leverage emerging technologies (specifically "Green-Tech") to enhance emergency response and public safety in Singapore and make SCDF's service delivery environmentally friendly by design?

 # Short Description